ZenFone 3 Review – When Beauty Meets Tech, the Result is Outstanding!

 2 years back, Asus launched the ZenFone series mobile phones targeting the low & medium end segment smartphones which helped the brand to move forward in the competition.
-By the launch of ‘The world’s first 4GB smartphone‘, Asus showed what it can do in the mobile phone segment.
-Moving further, the brand launched many smartphones with a major focus on one particular feature like ZenFone Max for good battery performance, ZenFone Selfie for selfie enthusiasts etc. But, the brand never degraded these features in the flagships and that really made a difference when compared to other brands like Lenovo & Samsung.
+By the launch of ‘The world’s first 4GB smartphone‘, Asus showed what it could do in the mobile phone segment.
+Moving further, the brand launched many smartphones with a primary focus on one particular feature like ZenFone Max for good battery performance, ZenFone Selfie for selfie enthusiasts, etc. But, the brand never degraded these features in the flagships, and that made a difference when compared to other brands like Lenovo & Samsung.

-Coming the ZenFone 3, launched 3 months before at Computex 2016 which came to India a bit late.
+Coming the ZenFone 3, launched 3 months back at Computex 2016 but came to India a bit late.
 Last month, ZenFone 3 was officially launched in India along with other high-end flagships like ZenFone 3 Ultra & ZenFone 3 Deluxe at ZenVolution 2016.
-All these flagships belong to the high-end segment & obviously we can say, Asus has moved their competitors’ list to iPhone & Sony.
+All these flagships belong to the high-end segment & obviously, we can say, Asus has moved their competitors’ list to iPhone & Sony.

 Now, let’s see what has been changed in the new ZenFone 3 comparing to the old-generation zenfones.
 Let me kick-start the ZenFone 3 review now..!

 Just like my previous reviews, I will be starting the zenfone 3 review with the design & build quality following the display, camera & other features.
 For the AnTuTu & Geekbench benchmarks, I’ve written 2 new articles, as it is required to understand more about the changes in the performance.
 Now, let’s start with the design changes.